maricsnel/WeeklySQLChallenge/Week 7.md

     PERCENTILE_CONT(0.75) WITHIN GROUP (ORDER BY Revenue) AS "75th Percentile" FROM TransactionRevenue;
 ```
+- CTE "TransactionRevenue":
+  - This CTE calculates the total revenue for each transaction by summing the product of "QTY" (quantity) and "Price" columns.
+  - The results are grouped by "TXN_ID".

+- The main query:
-This query calculates the 25th, 50th, and 75th percentile values for the revenue per transaction.
+  - This query calculates the specified percentiles (25th, 50th, and 75th percentiles) of transaction revenues.
+  - The `PERCENTILE_CONT` function is used with the `WITHIN GROUP` clause to calculate the specified percentiles.

 | 25th Percentile | 50th Percentile | 75th Percentile |
 |-----------------|-----------------|-----------------|